 I was unsure of what I wanted to major in, I didn’t have a job yet and I didn’t want to accumulate thousands of dollars of debt taking general courses just so I could go to a big university.

-Although I had one particularly passionate friend who was very vocal about her hatred for community colleges, why they suck and how I would be missing out on the college experience, my mind was set.
+Although I had one particularly passionate friend and essay writer who was very vocal about her hatred for community colleges, why they suck and how I would be missing out on the college experience, my mind was set.
 Now, I don’t regret it one bit.

 Some people are successful without going to the college and are self taught.
 But there are many well-known benefits of community college: convenience for commuting students, inexpensive tuition rates, low-risk trial of college, etc. But there are also some other advantages that most students don’t think about.